MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-storage-spaces-direct-deployment.md

 | 2500  | 12500      | DS4 | 13      | P30       | 1024           | 2x(DS4 + 13 P30) |
 | 5000  | 25000      | DS5 | 25      | P30       | 1024           | 2x(DS5 + 25 P30) |

-Use the following steps to create a domain controller (we called ours "my-dc" below) and two node VMs ("my-fsn1" and "my-fsn2") and configure the VMs to be a 2-node S2D SOFS.
+Use the following steps to create a domain controller (we called ours "my-dc" below) and two node VMs ("my-fsn1" and "my-fsn2") and configure the VMs to be a 2-node Storage Spaces Direct SOFS.

 1. Create a [Microsoft Azure subscription](https://azure.microsoft.com).
 2. Sign into the [Azure portal](https://ms.portal.azure.com).